 Examples of successful projects include Android apps and Windows-based software, whereby the customers have a seamless interaction with a minimal design.
 Above are a few retro titles.

 Although he loves photography, he has never taken to it professionally, with only low to mid-quality cameras.

 Nigel has always focused on looking into a subject rather than seeing the bigger picture.
 To see something that no one else has thought about in the same way triggers a quirky sense of view of the world.
-Macro and close-ups bring something unique and highlight things that would never get to be seen most times.
+Macro and close-ups bring something unique and highlight things that would never be seen most times.

 Most of the photos taken recently have come from his kitchen garden.